urbanware-org/pwned-local/README.md

 Check for exposed password matches inside the giant password list of [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) offline on the local system.

-:information_source: Notice that this is just a **rudimentary tool**.
-Further information can be found below.

 [Top](#pwned-local)

 ## Details

 The [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website provides a giant password list to check for exposed passwords online.

-Even though the website protects the privacy of searched passwords, some people still don't want to enter their passwords online.
+Even though the website protects the privacy of searched passwords, some people still do not want to enter their passwords online.

-However, the website also provides that password list as a downloadable text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.
+However, it also provides the password list as a downloadable text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.

-As mentioned above, this is just a rudimentary tool due to the fact that it simply processes the password list line by line which is not really performant.
+This is just a rudimentary tool due to the fact that it simply processes the password list line by line which is not really performant.
 Furthermore, the code should be revised in general.
 It works so far, but it does not look very nice.

 [Top](#pwned-local)